James Anderson: England stalwart set to end Test career this summer after talks with Brendon McCullum

 Jimmy Anderson has been in talks with Brendon McCullum about the future of his Test career; the 41-year-old said in March that he hoped to continue his career this summer having picked up his 700th wicket on the final day of England's Test series against India

-James Anderson looks set to end his record-breaking England Test career this summer following talks with head coach Brendan McCullum.
+James Anderson looks set to end his record-breaking England Test career this summer following talks with head coach Brendon McCullum.

 McCullum is understood to have made a recent visit to the UK from New Zealand and among other items on his agenda was discussing Anderson's England future.